1. What is a Partnership Agreement?

 - Partners: the names of each person who owns the company

-- Name: the catchy new name
+- Name: the name of the business.

-- Purpose: the business of the partners
+- Purpose: the type of business being run by the partnership

 - Place of Business: where the partners go to work every day